rosell-dk/webp-express/README.md

 Cache Enabler will not work if you are caching HTML on a CDN, because the HTML varies depending on the *Accept* header and it doesn't signal this with a Vary:Accept header.
 You could however add that manually.
 ShortPixel does not have that issue, as the HTML is the same for all.

 ### WebP Express / Cache Enabler setup
-The WebP Express / Cache Enabler setup is quite potent and very CDN-friendly.
-Cache Enabler is used for generating and caching two versions of the HTML (one for webp-enabled browsers and one for webp-disabled browsers)
+The WebP Express / Cache Enabler setup is quite potent and very CDN-friendly. *Cache Enabler* is used for generating and caching two versions of the HTML (one for webp-enabled browsers and one for webp-disabled browsers)

 The reason for doing this could be:
-1. You are using a CDN which cannot be configured to work with the Standard WebP Express setup.
+1. You are using a CDN which cannot be configured to work in the "Varied image responses" mode.
+2. You could tweak your CDN to work in the "Varied image responses" mode, but you would have to do it by using the entire Accept header as key.
+Doing that would increase the risk of cache MISS, and you therefore decided that do not want to do that.
-2. You think it is problematic that when a user saves an image, it has the jpg extension, even though it is a webp image.
+3. You think it is problematic that when a user saves an image, it has the jpg extension, even though it is a webp image.

 You need:
 1 x WebP Express
 1 x Cache Enabler

-#### 1. Setup WebP Express
+*1. Setup WebP Express*
-If you are using a CDN which cannot be configured to work in *Standard mode*:
+If you do not want to use serve varied images:
 - Open WebP Express options
-- Switch to *Just convert* mode.
+- Switch to *No varied image responses* mode.
 - Set *File extension* to "Set to .webp"
 - Make sure the *Auto convert* option is enabled

 If you want to *Cache Enabler* to create <picture> tags but still want the magic to work on other images (such as images are referenced from CSS or javascript):
 - Open WebP Express options
-- Switch to *Standard* mode.
+- Switch to *Varied image responses* mode.
 - Set *Destination folder* to "Mingled"
 - Set *File extension* to "Set to .webp"

-#### 2. Setup Cache Enabler
+*2. Setup Cache Enabler*
 - Open the options
 - Enable of the *Create an additional cached version for WebP image support* option

-#### 3. Let rise in a warm place until doubled
+*3. Let rise in a warm place until doubled*
 *WebP Express* creates *webp* images on need basis.
 It needs page visits in order to do the convertions .
 Bulk conversion is on the roadmap, but until then, you need to visit all pages of relevance.
 You can either do it manually, let your visitors do it (that is: wait a bit), or, if you are on linux, you can use `wget` to grab your website:

 ```